 If you are from the UK, then you probably know your way around fractional odds (or possibly decimal odds) better than other formats.
 If you are from the US, though, chances are good you find fractional odds as confusing as those overseas find US odds.

-The first important thing to understand about fractional odds is that they are confusingly named.
+Fractional odds are confusingly named.
+This is important to remember.
 They do not represent the likelihood of winning (a mistake which newbies often make about odds altogether, but fractional odds in particular).
 Rather they represent the amount you can win versus the amount you are wagering.

 Fractional odds usually are written with a slash, but may also show up with a colon or with the word “on” or “to.”
 2:1 odds is the same thing as 2/1 odds.

 Let’s take a look at a few examples to understand how fractional odds work.

 Even Money Bet Expressed in Fractional Odds